 The ITAP research program provides insight into the habits and methods of identity thieves.
 The ITAP model discovers the identity attributes most vulnerable to theft, assesses their importance, and determines the personally identifying information (PII) most frequently targeted by thieves.
 In doing so, ITAP intends to offer behavioral and cognitive recommendations to thwart future identity theft crimes.

 The analytical repository of ITAP offers identity solutions relevant to people, organizations, and devices across multiple domains, including financial services, consumer services, healthcare, education, defense, energy, and government.
 ITAP seeks to provide an unprecedented level of awareness throughout the identity threat environment.
 Our goal is to use ITAP to deliver actionable knowledge grounded in analyses of past threats and countermeasures, current threats and solutions, and evidence-driven forecasts.

-The 2017 ITAP report a summary of the latest statistics and findings from the ITAP project.
-Key takeaways from the report include the following:
+The 2018 ITAP report provides a summary of the latest statistics and findings from the ITAP project.
+Key takeaways from the 2018 report include the following:

 - Ten market sectors are such that over 60% of their incidents involve two or more types of loss.

 - Over 50% of incidents involving high emotional distress are perpetrated by insiders (e.g. employees, family members).

 - Emotional distress is by far the most common type of loss, applying to 75% of all incidents.
 (Financial loss is the next most common, at 54%.)